Quality-adjusted life year: Debate

 The Partnership to Improve Patient Care, a group opposed to the adoption of QALY-based metrics, argued that a QALY-based system could exacerbate racial disparities in medicine because there is no consideration of genetic background, demographics, or comorbidities that may be elevated in minority racial groups that do not have as much weight in the consideration of the average year of perfect health.

 Critics have also noted that QALY only considers the quality of life when patients may choose to suffer negative side-effects to live long enough to attend a milestone event, such as a wedding or graduation.

-The Rule of rescue and immoral or "inhuman acting" are frequently used arguments to ignore cost-effectiveness analysis and the use of QALYs.
-Especially during the 2020/2021 Covid-19 pandemic, national responses represented a massive form of applying the 'rule of rescue' and disregard of cost-effectiveness analysis (see e.g. Utilitarianism and the pandemic).
+The rule of rescue (the perceived duty to save a single identifiable individual even when the same resources could save a large number of anonymous individuals) frequently leads to ignoring cost-effectiveness analysis and the use of QALYs.
+National responses to the COVID-19 pandemic may have represented a massive form of "rule of rescue" and disregard for cost-effectiveness analysis.

-Both the Rule of rescue and immoral behavior are heavily attacked by Shepley Orr and Jonathan Wolff in their 2014 article "Reconciling cost-effectiveness with the rule of rescue: the institutional division of moral labor".
-They argued that the "Rule of rescue" is the result of wrong reasoning, and that cost-effectiveness reasoning with the aid of QALYs always leads to moral superior outcomes and optimal public health outcome, although not always perfect, given constraints of resources.
+Both the rule of rescue and immoral behavior are heavily attacked by Shepley Orr and Jonathan Wolff in their 2014 article "Reconciling cost-effectiveness with the rule of rescue: the institutional division of moral labor".
+They argued that the "rule of rescue" is the result of wrong reasoning, and that cost-effectiveness reasoning with the aid of QALYs always leads to moral superior outcomes and optimal public health outcome, although not always perfect, given constraints of resources.